valdecircarvalho/awesome-vsan/README.md

 ---
 ##### ToDo
-- Create the Table of Contents links
+- ~~Create the Table of Contents links~~ 2019-03-20
+- Improve the community update process